cnulug/policies/constitution.md

 - A submission to either GitHub or the mailing list
 - Discussion at a general club meeting
-- An announcement on the mailing list, if the Pull Request was not originally submitted there

 This is followed by a minimum week-long review and discussion period before changes may be merged into the official repository.
 The start of this one week period begins after all three requirements have been initiated.

 ### [RFC] Meetings

 #### Location
-Meetings will be held on the Christopher Newport University campus in Luter room 221.
+Meetings will be held on the Christopher Newport University campus in Luter room 221, unless specified otherwise by a rank holding member.

 #### Time
 Meetings will be held weekly on the same day and time each week.
 This time will be determined by a poll